Seminars and Courses

 - Humanities 721: Culture and Style

-Two of the following courses (six units) in the integrative study of cultural expression to be chosen in consultation with advisor.
+Two of the following courses (six units) in the integrative study of cultural expression to be chosen in consultation with adviser.
 One course must be non-Western .

 - Humanities 710: Seminar in European Forms and Culture